 Transfer students meet with the Director of Admissions to complete a “transfer credit evaluation form.”
 The 2014-2015 Student Handbook spells out how credits transfer over to the students UMSL for purposes of grade point average at page 45.

-Who do I talk to about studying abroad?
 Studying abroad is a great opportunity to learn about different legal systems and cultures.
 Students are able to study abroad either through an ABA approved foreign study program or through an individually organized program.
 More information is provided in the Student Handbook at page 39.
 The Law School offers a China Summer Law Program during the summer.
-Information on study abroad can be found at http://www.americanbar.org/groups/legal_education/resources/foreign_study.html.
+Information on study abroad can be found at https://www.americanbar.org/groups/legal_education/resources/foreign_study.html.
 You should start your exploration with the Registrar and the Associate Dean or the Dean of Students.

 If students would like to enroll in a clinic opportunity not a part of our regular clinic offerings, student may apply for an “independent external clinic.”
 There are requirements though, and Geri Fox, our Clinical Coordinator, can provide the details on the application process.
 Be sure to begin working with Geri and the Clinic Director early on in the application process for an independent external clinic.